turbulent/dockwrkr/README.md

 'qmgr' has been created and started.
 'cron' has been created and started.
 'logrotate' has been created and started.
-'abelo' has been created and started.
 ```

-## stats
+### stats

-The program will fetch the running docker containers and launch a "docker stats" stream in your terminal.
+The program will fetch the running Docker containers and launch a "docker
+stats" stream in your terminal.

 ```
-#host# dockwrkr stats
+# dockwrkr stats
 CONTAINER           CPU %               MEM USAGE/LIMIT       MEM %               NET I/O
 cache               0.00%               1008 KiB/3.614 GiB    0.03%               5.133 KiB/648 B
 cron                0.02%               8.629 MiB/3.614 GiB   0.23%               3.043 KiB/648 B